ErikEJ/erikej.github.io/_posts/2025-08-25-dacfx-visx-rules.md

 ## Presenting T-SQL Analyzer

-The latest member of the familiy is a Visual Studio extension, that provides live analysis of your script as you work with it in the Visual Studio SQL editor.
+The latest member of the family is a Visual Studio extension, that provides live analysis of your script as you work with it in the Visual Studio SQL editor.

 It supports projects based on our [MSBuild.Sdk.SqlProj](https://github.com/rr-wfm/MSBuild.Sdk.SqlProj) build SDK as well as [Microsoft.Build.Sql](https://github.com/microsoft/DacFx/tree/main/src/Microsoft.Build.Sql) projects.